oskratch/wordpress-plugin-my-booking-ical/readme.md

 ## License

-This plugin is licensed under the **MIT License**.
+This plugin is licensed under the GPLv2 or later.
+See [LICENSE](LICENSE) for details.
-You are free to use, modify, and distribute it, provided that proper credit is given to the original author.

-> *Note: This plugin uses third-party libraries, such as Datepicker, which may have their own licensing terms.
-Please review and comply with their respective licenses.*

 ---

-## Author

-Developed by Oscar Periche.
+**Developed by Oscar Periche.
+Contributions welcome!**